 As for the room coverage, the RabbitAir Minusa2 covers spaces as large as 700 / 800 square feet (SPA 700/SPA 780A+N model).
 It has a CADR rating of 171/173/176 for pollen/dust/smoke (SPA 700 mode) and 200/193/180 for pollen/dust/smoke (SPA 780A+N models).
 While 700 or 800 square room coverage might be pushing it a bit, it is perfect to use in medium-sized rooms, and can even be very effective in large rooms.

-The air quality sensor can be found on the control panel, which includes plenty of other features such as ionizer on/off button, fan speed control, time, auto mode, light & odor senor.
+The air quality sensor can be found on the control panel, which includes plenty of other features such as an ionizer on/off button, fan speed control, time, auto mode, and light & odor sensor.
 Plenty of adjustable settings and smart features to play around with.
 The Control panel can be seen on the right side of the device if you look at the product photo above.